Making An Appointment

 - After you have confirmed the date and time of your appointment, you will receive an email response which will include information about two additional email notifications you will receive before your meeting time.

 - The instructions that are listed in these emails must be followed in order for treatment at the Counseling Center to begin.
-They includes the steps to complete paperwork through an online system and approval of a meeting request via Zoom.
+They include the steps to complete paperwork through an online system and approval of a meeting request via Zoom.

 - IMPORTANT: ALL PAPERWORK MUST BE COMPLETED AT LEAST TWO HOURS BEFORE YOUR APPOINTMENT TIME OR ELSE YOU WILL BE ASKED TO RESCHEDULE.
 Please leave yourself enough time as it can take between 20-30 minutes to complete all paperwork.
 In addition, your paperwork session will time-out after 30 minutes so please complete your forms in one sitting.